arp242/goatcounter/tpl/_backend_sitecode.markdown

 This might be improved at some point in the future; the options right now are:

-1. Create a new “additional site” for every domain; this is a completely separate site which inherits the user, login, plan, etc. You will need to use a different site code for every (sub)domain.
+1. Create a new site for every domain; this is a completely separate site which has the same user, login, plan, etc. You will need to use a different site code for every (sub)domain.

 2. If you want everything in a single overview then you can add the domain to the path, instead of just sending the path: